Search This Blog

 where

-Research data indicates that there is an increase in transverse cracking when the ratio L/L exceeds 5.
-0. Using the criteria of a maximum L/L ratio of 5.
+Research data indicates that there is an increase in transverse cracking when the ratio L/ exceeds 5.
+0. Using the criteria of a maximum L/ ratio of 5.
 0, the allowable joint spacing would increase with increased slab thickness, but decrease with increased (stiffer) foundation support conditions.
-The relationship between slab length, slab thickness, and foundation support for a L/L ratio of 5.
+The relationship between slab length, slab thickness, and foundation support for a L/ ratio of 5.
 0 is shown below.

 Attachment 1: Design of Slab Length